 The December quarter 2016 issue of Australian Demographic Statistics (ABS 3101.0) features an article, Final rebasing of Australia's population estimates using the 2016 Census.
 It also features a technical note on the range of population estimates and their scheduled release dates following the 2016 Census cycle.

 A detailed description of the concepts, sources and methods used by the ABS in the production of population estimates can be found in Population estimates: Concepts, sources and methods, 2009 (ABS 3228.0.55.001).
 Additional information on population concepts can be found in Information paper: Population concepts, 2008 (ABS 3107.0.55.006).

-Information about the future of population estimates under the new statistical geography standard can be found in Information paper: Population estimates under Australia’s new statistical geography (ABS 3219.0.55.001).
+Information about population estimates under the statistical geography standard can be found in Information paper: Population estimates under Australia’s new statistical geography (ABS 3219.0.55.001).